Here are answers to some frequently asked questions about our namesake, Benjamin Franklin.

 Where did Benjamin Franklin go to school?

-Benjamin Franklin's father wanted Ben to be the son who became a preacher and so he sent him to grammar school when he was eight years old.
+Benjamin Franklin's father wanted Ben to become a preacher, so he sent him to grammar school when he was eight years old.
 After less than a year, for financial reasons, Ben transferred to Mr. George Brownell's school for writing and arithmetic.
 He stayed at the new school until he was ten, doing well in writing and badly in arithmetic.
 He then left school to work with his father in their candle shop.
 Ben's further education came from his own reading and lifelong conversation and debate with his friends.

 What did Benjamin Franklin want to be when he grew up?

 From his school days on, Benjamin Franklin wanted to be a sailor.
-His father did not want this because an older son, Josiah, had gone to sea and never returned.
-Reading was Ben's favorite pastime so his father made the connection to the trade of printing and sent Ben to learn in his brother's printing shop.
-Ben continued this learning in Philadelphia and England eventually set up his own printing business in Philadelphia.
+His father did not approve, because an older son, Josiah, had gone to sea and never returned.
+Because reading was Ben's favorite pastime, his father decided on the trade of printing and sent Ben to learn in his older brother's printing shop.
+Ben continued this learning in Philadelphia and England and eventually set up his own printing business in Philadelphia.

 Was Benjamin Franklin a Quaker?

 Benjamin Franklin was not a Quaker.
-He was baptized in 1706, at the Old South Church congregation's Cedar Meeting House on downtown Washington Street, Boston.
+He was baptized on the day he was born at the Old South Church's Cedar Meeting House on downtown Washington Street, Boston.
 In Philadelphia, he occasionally worshiped at Christ Church, the Church of England parish established in colonial Philadelphia in 1695 and later reorganized into the Protestant Episcopal Church in the United States of America.